HEXAGONAL WATER: THE KEY TO BETTER HEALTH?

 Dr. Gerald H. Pollack (2013)

-The work of Dr. Ludwig and Dr. Pollack shows that under certain conditions, water can form ordered structures that differ from the ordinary liquid phase.
-These findings are important for understanding the role of water in biological systems and could also inform the development of technologies for producing structured water, such as those used in the UMH devices employed by LEOGANT.
+The works of Dr. Ludwig and Dr. Pollack show that water can form ordered structures under certain conditions that differ from the ordinary liquid phase.
+These findings are important for understanding the role of water in biological systems and could also be incorporated into the development of technologies for the production of structured water, as used in the UMH devices used by LEOGANT.

 Summary

 In summary, scientific research on hexagonal water and its importance for biological systems is steadily increasing.
 The work of Dr. Mu Shik Jhon, Dr. Gerald H. Pollack, Marco Bischof, Franziska Rohner, H. H. G. Jellinek, G. Wilse Robinson, C. H. Cho have all contributed to expanding our understanding of structured water and its potential health benefits.
-The health benefits of hexagonal water have been investigated in several studies.
+The health benefits of hexagonal water have been investigated in various studies.
 These include improved hydration, more efficient metabolism, and improved immune function.
-The high energy capacity of hexagonal water also supports the removal of metabolic waste products and toxins from the body.
-Research shows that structured water plays an important role in stabilizing protein structures and their activity, which is critical to maintaining the health and function of biological systems.
+The high energy capacity of hexagonal water also supports the removal of metabolic end products and toxins from the body.
+Research shows that structured water plays an important role in stabilizing protein structures and their activity, which is crucial for maintaining the health and function of biological systems.

 Final thoughts

 The scientific research behind the concept of hexagonal water is complex and still evolving.
-While there is ample evidence that structured water has biological significance, the question of whether and how hexagonal water actually provides health benefits has not been conclusively answered.
-Further research is needed to provide a clearer picture of the role of structured water in biological systems.
+While there is considerable evidence that structured water has biological significance, the question of whether and how hexagonal water actually offers health benefits has not yet been conclusively clarified.
+Further research is needed to obtain a clearer picture of the role of structured water in biological systems.

-It is advisable to view statements about structured or hexagonal water with a healthy skepticism, since to date there is no standardized method for detecting hexagonal water.
-Although almost all providers of so-called hexagonal water refer to Dr. Pollack, it is important to note that Pollack himself did not explicitly use the term "hexagonal water".
+It is advisable to view statements about structured or hexagonal water with a healthy dose of skepticism, as there is still no standardized method for detecting hexagonal water.
+Although almost all providers of so-called hexagonal water refer to Dr. Pollack, it is important to note that Pollack himself does not explicitly use the term "hexagonal water."
 Instead, he used the term "Exclusion Zone (EZ) Water" or "Fourth Phase of Water" to refer to a specific phase of water that he identified in his studies.

 About the author: